MuvvalaKaran/LTLCtrlSyn/README.md

 This repository contains the code for the course project for ASEN 6519 - Hybrid Systems: Theory, computation, and Applications.
 The main objective of the project is to generate a trajectory for a contorl affine system using feedback control law that satisfies a given specification specificed within the Linear Temporal Logic framework.
 The specification is usually of the form - visit certain regions-of-interest while avoiding obstacles - thus assuring guarantees with respect to the given specification.

-Synthesis of a controller for an affine system with linear dynamics using restricted Linear Temporal Logic formula in python.

 **Table of Contents**
 * [Conda env installation](https://github.com/MuvvalaKaran/LTLCtrlSyn/blob/master/README.md#Instructions-to-run)
 * [About the project](https://github.com/MuvvalaKaran/LTLCtrlSyn/blob/master/README.md#Introduction)